xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 </table>

 ## Functionality matching
-The module performs a basic check of whether your X-Cart 5 installation has all the necessary modules installed and activated to cover the functionality that was available to you in your X-Cart 4 store.
-If it determines that a certain module needs to be installed/activated, an additional wizard step will be added to allow for this operation.
+The addon performs a basic check of whether your X-Cart 5 installation has all the required addons installed and activated to cover the functionality that was available to you in your X-Cart 4 store.
+If it determines that a certain addon needs to be installed/activated, an additional wizard step will be added to allow for this operation.

-Here's how the migration module determines whether any modules need to be installed and activated in X-Cart 5:
+Here's how the migration addon determines whether any addons need to be installed and activated in X-Cart 5:

 <table class="ui compact padded celled small table">
   <tbody>